 Here at the Accident Advice Bureau along with our specialist warehouse accident claim solicitors we have years of experience in successfully gaining injury compensation for employees following a non fault warehouse accident.

 All warehouse injury claims we accept are handled on a no win no fee basis.
 This means that there is no financial risk whatsoever in making a claim for compensation with us.
-On winning the injury claim for a warehouse accident 100% of the compensation awarded is paid to the injured person, in the event of the claim being lost, there are no fees to pay.
+On winning the injury claim for a warehouse accident maximum compensation awarded is paid to the injured person, in the event of the claim being lost, there are no fees to pay.